 4. Cardboard bike

 This cardboard bike prototype from Cardboard Technologies aims to reduce the cost of bike ownership, opening up the market for low-income communities.
-Initiated by Izhar Gafni, the company hopes to launch their cardboard bike onto the market by 2020 for around 60USD.
+Initiated by Izhar Gafni, the company hopes to launch its cardboard bike onto the market by 2020 for around $60.

 5. Halfbike - the standing bike

-The large front wheel lets you get up to about 20 mph, with the company saying it's perfect to commute for around 5 km.
+The large front wheel lets you get up to about 20 mph (32km/h), with the company saying it's perfect to commute for around 3 miles (5 km).
 The standing posture of the bike means you have great vision.
 You are also faster than a scooter but don’t have the bulk or strain of a bike.

 An elliptigo uses the design of an elliptical gym trainer to create a crazy new type of bicycle.
 The elliptical movement is much less strenuous than a traditional pedaling design, so this standing up bike is great for those with limited physical abilities.